-- Before baking the cookies, preheat oven to 375 degrees.
+- The next day, preheat oven to 375 degrees.

 - Bake cookies for about 15 minutes or until browned around the edges and on the bottom.

-- Let cookies cool on pan for 5 minutes, then transfer to a wire rack to cool.
+- Let cookies cool on pan for 5 minutes, then transfer to a wire rack to finish cooling.